mx101/NotGalaga/DEVELOPMENT.md

 - 9:30pm - Added a DrawString function in an attempt to streamline more string printing

 - 9:35pm - Added a string for what wave number the player is about to start

+- 9:45pm - Adjusted should_shoot boolean to be a more realistic difficulty increase